-- (a) Base annual management fee calculated and payable on a monthly basis, equal to 0.35% of the sum of: - the historical purchase price of properties owned by the REIT; and - the cost of any capital expenditures incurred by the REIT or any of its affiliates in respect of properties owned by the REIT. - (b) Acquisition fee equal to: - 1.0% of the purchase price of a property, on the first \$100,000 of properties announced to be acquired in each fiscal year; - 0.75% of the purchase price of a property on the next \$100,000 of properties announced to be acquired in each fiscal year; and - 0.50% of the purchase price on properties announced to be acquired in excess of \$200,000 in each fiscal year. - (c) From and after January 1, 2013, an incentive fee payable by the REIT for each fiscal year equal to 15% of the REIT's FFO in excess of the FFO per hurdle rate determined by the Trustees by June 30, 2013 for the 2013 fiscal year, with reference to such parameters and information as the Trustees deem prudent, including without limitation, the 2013 business plan of the REIT, and for fiscal years from and after January 1, 2014, an amount equal to the REIT's FFO per Unit for fiscal 2013 plus 50% of the increase in the weighted average consumer price index (or other similar metric as determined by the Trustees) of the jurisdictions in which the properties are located.
+- (a) Base annual management fee calculated and payable on a monthly basis, equal to 0.35% of the sum of: - the historical purchase price of properties owned by the REIT; and - the cost of any capital expenditures incurred by the REIT or any of its affiliates in respect of properties owned by the REIT.

+(b) Acquisition fee equal to:

+- 1.0% of the purchase price of a property, on the first \$100,000 of properties announced to be acquired in each fiscal year; - 0.75% of the purchase price of a property on the next \$100,000 of properties announced to be acquired in each fiscal year; and - 0.50% of the purchase price on properties announced to be acquired in excess of \$200,000 in each fiscal vear. - (c) From and after January 1, 2013, an incentive fee payable by the REIT for each fiscal year equal to 15% of the REIT's FFO in excess of the FFO per hurdle rate determined by the Trustees by September 30, 2013 for the 2013 fiscal year, with reference to such parameters and information as the Trustees deem prudent, including without limitation, the 2013 business plan of the REIT, and for fiscal years from and after January 1, 2014, an amount equal to the REIT's FFO per Unit for fiscal 2013 plus 50% of the increase in the weighted average consumer price index (or other similar metric as determined by the Trustees) of the jurisdictions in which the properties are located.
 For the purpose of this calculation, FFO per Unit means the quotient obtained by dividing: (i) the sum of: (A) the gain on the dispositions of any properties in the fiscal year (calculated as the difference between the total sale price set out in any agreement entered into by the REIT with respect to the disposition of the property or properties and the historical purchase price of such property or properties inclusive of costs incurred), and (B) FFO, by (ii) the total number of issued and outstanding Units as at the end of such fiscal year. - (d) Capital expenditures fee equal to 5% of all hard construction costs incurred on each capital project with costs in excess of \$1,000 excluding work done on behalf of tenants or any maintenance capital expenditures.

-For the three and six months ended June 30, 2013, the base asset management fee was \$139 and \$218 respectively.
-Of this amount, \$46 (December 31, 2012 - \$3) is included in accounts payable and accrued liabilities.
+For the three and nine months ended September 30, 2013 and the period from July 13, 2012 to September 30, 2012, the base asset management fee was \$140; \$358 and \$nil, respectively.
+Of these amounts, \$46 (December 31, 2012 - \$3) is included in accounts payable and accrued liabilities.

-For the three and six months ended June 30, 2013, the REIT incurred \$0 and \$1,335 respectively, for acquisition services under the Asset Management agreement, which were paid at the time of acquisition.
-These costs were initially capitalized to investment properties on acquisition.
+For the three and nine months ended September 30, 2013 and the period from July 13, 2012 to September 30, 2012, the REIT incurred \$nil, \$1,335 and \$nil, respectively, for acquisition services under the Asset Management agreement, which were paid at the time of acquisition.

-There were no capital expenditure fees incurred for the three and six months ended June 30, 2013.
+There were no capital expenditure fees incurred for the three and nine months ended September 30, 2013 and the period from July 13, 2012 to September 30, 2012.

 In addition, the REIT will reimburse Starlight for all reasonable and necessary actual out-of-pocket costs and expenses incurred by Starlight in connection with the performance of the services described in the Asset Management Agreement or such other services which the REIT and Starlight agree in writing are to be provided from time to time by Starlight.

-Reimbursements of out-of-pocket costs and expenses for the three and six months ended June 30, 2013 were \$14 and \$14, respectively.
+Reimbursement of out-of-pocket costs and expenses for the three and nine months ended September 30, 2013 and the period from July 13, 2012 to September 30, 2012 were Snil, \$14 and \$nil, respectively.